|Photo Courtesy of Pixabay – KellyAlpert|

 You’re probably dreaming of that long, awaited summer vacation that will be coming up before you know it.
 After all, you planned every last detail to make it perfect.
 All you have left to do is just to up pick your suitcase, jump in the car and board that plane, train or drive with nothing left to do but relax.
-Before you leave, you might want to think about taking a few extra precautions to safeguard your home from break-ins first.
+However, you might want to think about taking a few extra precautions for how to prepare your home before leaving for vacation first to keep it as safe as possible from break-ins.

 Some people like to pull their curtains or blinds completely down.
 This is another sign that a burglar might look for if that habit becomes a regular thing because it looks so obvious that the house is unoccupied.
 By keeping the curtains open just a little makes it appear normal as if people are still there.

-You might want to think about putting up a camera to deter a burglar.
+Another way for how to prepare your home before leaving for vacation to keep it safe is by putting up a camera to deter a burglar.
 Even a non-working camera that is positioned in the right place can give anyone thinking of breaking into your house second thoughts, if they assume the camera is recording them.

 Another thing that can help is getting some signs to stick in your front window that your home is protected by a security system or one that reads beware of the dog.
 The thought of crossing paths and meeting up with a ferocious, angry dog that might be inside guarding the place might be enough to make them leave your house alone.

 Try to get the neighbor from across the street that has a good view of your home to keep an eye out for your house for any suspicious activity because no one should be there.

 Ask that neighbor or another to keep an eye out for your mail, newspaper and any packages that may be delivered.
 You can also temporarily stop your mail at the post office.